mattlohkamp/synaptiq-skilltests/react/README.md

 ### New Feature Story:

-As a user I want to know how many days I have left to go shopping for presents for Mother's Day - I want to be able to choose from a list of predfined holiday dates, and be shown the number of days remaining before the next occurance.
+> As a user I want to know how many days I have left to go shopping for presents for a specific holiday e.g. Mother's Day: I want to be able to choose from a list of predfined holiday dates, and be shown the number of days remaining before the next occurance.

 The date picker itself follows [the "Date List" pattern in Polaris' Date Picking spec](https://polaris.shopify.com/patterns/date-picking/date-list) - the user selects a range of time between now, and the next occurance of a holiday date.

 ## New Dependencies

-- [convert](https://www.npmjs.com/package/convert) - convert between one unit and another, used here for `ms`->`days`
+- [convert](https://www.npmjs.com/package/convert) - convert between one unit and another, used here for `ms`➡`days`

 ## New Components